 Mathematics.
 Medicine.
 Museums.
 Physics.
 Space.
+Innovate Aid Empower.
+Reference.
+SCIENCE SHOWOFF curated by Prof Sophie Scott.
+March 17th, Star of Kings.
 British Antarctic Survey - Homepages.
 Projects: Self-Powered Camera.
 We have designed a simple pixel circuit, where the pixel’s photodiode can be used to not only measure the incident light level, but also to convert the incident light into electrical energy.

 The UHC is always interested to hear from those aiming to integrate scientific knowledge and research into their risk reduction and natural resource management programmes.
 Predict an Eruption.
 This presentation uses data from several eruptive episodes of Mount St.

 Helens in the 1980's to show the way in which a series of eruptions were accurately predicted by USGS scientists as far as 3 weeks before eruptive activity occurred.
 Several modules demonstrate the use of earthquakes and deformation of a volcano for predicting eruptions and allow you to predict an actual eruption of Mount St. Helens using data collected by scientists of the USGS Cascades Volcano Observatory.
-Choose the screen size to fit your computer.
 Deadly Shadow of Vesuvius.
 By Peter Tyson In a word, yes.

 The museum opened in July 1996.
 The center's exhibits support STEM (science, technology, engineering, math) with exhibits including the BioMedTech Gallery, advanced energy, science phenomena and space.
 The Science Center is home to the NASA Glenn Visitor Center, one of only 11 such Visitor Centers in the country.
 Also, Science Center staff conduct daily science demonstrations.
-SOLAR IMPULSE - Solar Impulse 2.
+Throughout the school year, the Science Center provides STEM education to field trip students each year with programs and exhibits supporting classroom curriculum by meeting Ohio Revised Standards in Science.
+It also provides educator professional development programming.
+The Science Center installed a wind turbine in its front yard in summer 2006.
+NASA Glenn Visitor Center SOLAR IMPULSE - Solar Impulse 2.
 Whereas the prototype uses existing technologies, Solar Impulse HB-SIB requires the development of new materials and new construction methods.

 Milgram's Obedience Experiments.
 "The social psychology of this century reveals a major lesson: often it is not so much the kind of person a man is as the kind of situation in which he finds himself that determines how he will act.